shilpagopi/CodePrep/Tricky_Questions/Amazon-Hard.md

 Answer: For k > 1, return the sorted string.
 For k==1, return the most smallest lexicographical rotation of the string.

+### Max Chunks To Make Sorted II
+Question: Splitting an array into partitions that can be individually sorted and then concatenated to form a fully sorted array.
+Quick glance answer: Use monotonic stack - The largest value in each chunk when the chunk cannot be partitioned to smaller ones.

+The maximum value within each chunk must be less than or equal to the minimum value in the subsequent chunk.
+A monotonic stack helps track the maximum values of the chunks.
+When iterating through the array, if the current element is less than the stack's top, it means it belongs to an earlier chunk.
+Elements greater than the current element are popped, merging chunks, and the maximum of the popped elements is pushed back.
+The stack's final size indicates the maximum number of possible chunks.